hsssgddtc/Basis_Training/README.md

 This project will be divided into below categories.
 You can find each category in its own folder.
 1. Numbers
 2. Strings
-3. Arrays
+3. Native Data Types
-4. Branch
+4. Branch and Loops
-5. Loops
-6. Math
-7. Recursion
+5. Math and Recursion
-8. Order
+6. Order
-9. Class
+7. Class

 ##Details
 - I may not complete all of them.